-Schedule: Class sessions are on Tuesday and Thursday at 9:30 - 12:30 pm in TATA 2501 (Map).
-Video lectures and screencast hands-on lab sessions will be available on a weekly basis.
+Schedule: Video lectures and screencast hands-on lab sessions will be available on a weekly basis.
 All lecture and lab sessions will be recorded and made available asynchronously.
-Hands-on sessions can be joined in-person (recommended) or via live-stream at 10am San Diego time every Thursday.
+Handson sessions can be joined live at 10am San Diego time every Thursday and will require both individual and small group based computational work.
 See the class website for full details.